 TEN20 Craft Brewery

 This historic, 12,000-square-foot facility is more than just a brewery.
 Built to serve as a venue for both public and private events, TEN20 Craft Brewery can accommodate groups of up to 300 people.
-There are also three eateries that will have permanent, rolling spaces within the location: Happy Belly Bistro, with its fusion cuisine; Black Rock Grille, which is known for its burgers and fries; as well as MozzaPi, the bakery that turns out bread, pastries, and Neapolitan pizzas.
+There are also three eateries that will have permanent, rolling spaces within the location: Happy Belly Bistro (with its fusion cuisine), Black Rock Grille (known for its burgers and fries), and MozzaPi (a bakery that turns out bread, pastries, and Neapolitan pizzas).

 Butchertown House of Beauty & Booze

-Whether you’re looking to get a beard trim or have your hair cut, colored, or styled, Butchertown House of Beauty & Booze’s team has you covered.
+Whether you’re looking for a beard trim or have your hair cut, colored, or styled, Butchertown House of Beauty & Booze’s team has you covered.
 “We have stylists and barbers, and we sell premade drinks,” explains owner Travis Lay.
-There are also single-serving wine, beer, and cocktail options available for purchase so customers can enjoy a boozy drink during their appointment, which can be made by calling the shop directly, or via the Booksy mobile app.
+There are also single-serving wine, beer, and cocktail options available for purchase so customers can enjoy a boozy drink during their appointment, which can be made by calling the shop directly or via the Booksy mobile app.

 Lynn Family Stadium

 With a total capacity of 15,304, Lynn Family Stadium is the biggest soccer-specific stadium in the region.
-Opened in 2020, it is home to Louisville City FC of the United Soccer League Championship, as well as the National Women’s Soccer League’s Racing Louisville FC.
-The stadium also features 18 luxury suites and premium seating amenities, as well as a large safe-standing supporter section.
+Opened in 2020, it is home to Louisville City FC of the United Soccer League Championship and the National Women’s Soccer League’s Racing Louisville FC.
+The stadium also features 18 luxury suites, premium seating amenities, and a large safe-standing supporter section.